Fertulity IVF

 In Vitro Fertilisation Methods

-The choice of the appropriate in vitro fertilisation method is personalised, based on the medical evaluation and the needs of each couple.
-The basic IVF methods include the natural cycle, the modified natural cycle, the mild stimulation method and full stimulation.
-Each approach has its own characteristics, advantages and limitations.
+The choice of the most appropriate IVF method is always made on an individualized basis, taking into account the medical evaluation and the specific needs of each patient.
+The main IVF approaches include the natural cycle, the modified natural cycle, mild ovarian stimulation, and conventional (full) ovarian stimulation.
+Each approach has its own characteristics, advantages, and limitations.

 1